Lifetime ISAs

 What is a Lifetime ISA?

 A Lifetime ISA, also known as a LISA, is a type of tax-free savings or investment account.
-It’s designed to help young people under the age of 40 save up for either a deposit on their first home or a comfortable retirement in their golden years.
+It’s designed to help young people under the age of 40 save up for a deposit on their first home.
+Or to build up a comfortable retirement pot for their golden years.

 How does a Lifetime ISA work?